entozoon/psion-terminal/README.md

 LilyGo T5 4.7" e-ink terminal display reading, say the output of a Pi, via serial pins.

-Borrowing massively from [this library](https://github.com/vroland/epdiy), this is a standalone device but only really exists to serve a [larger project](https://github.com/entozoon/terminal-bitch).
+This is a standalone device but only really exists to serve a [larger project](https://github.com/entozoon/terminal-bitch).

 ## Hangups

-- Ideally wanting to use the intrepid [vroland](https://github.com/vroland)'s terminal software but there's an issue with this [example and platformio](https://github.com/vroland/epdiy/issues/12#issuecomment-983142030)
+- Ideally wanting to use the intrepid [vroland](https://github.com/vroland)'s terminal software but there's an issue with this [example and platformio](https://github.com/vroland/epdiy/issues/12#issuecomment-983142030).
+I've managed to get it working at a drastically reduced row/column count but that isn't gonna fly.

 ## Principles